 Lower Belvedere palace is at Rennweg 6, 1030 Vienna, Upper Belvedere palace at Prinz Eugen-Straße 27, 1030 Vienna.
 See the road map above for details.

-Street parking is tricky – it’s a busy area and also a district-wide short-term parking zone.
-The latter means limited street parking durations and you need to understand the ins and outs of displaying a parking ticket (not a simple pay and display system).
+Street parking nearby is tricky: it’s a busy area and also a district-wide short-term parking zone.
+The latter means limited street parking durations.
+You also need to understand the ins and outs of displaying a parking ticket (not a simple pay and display system).

 On foot

-(Looking up from Schwarzenbergplatz you can see the Russian monument.
+(Looking up from Schwarzenbergplatz you can see the Red Army monument with the soldier atop the column.
 Take the road peeling off to the left for Lower Belvedere)

 If you’re sightseeing anywhere central, head south to the Ring (the wide boulevard that encircles the inner district and also features many of the main sights).

-Head east or west along the Ring, whichever way takes you to Schwarzenbergplatz, which forms pretty much the southernmost point.
+Head east or west along the Ring, whichever way takes you to Schwarzenbergplatz square, which forms pretty much the southernmost point.

 Look down the roads heading away from the Ring and south.
 You should see a McDonald’s on the right and a theater-like building on the left.